Neil Robertson: 2013–2017

 In May 2013, Robertson made the second official maximum break of his career in the Wuxi Classic qualifiers against Mohamed Khairy.
 In the main stage of the tournament, he defeated Higgins 10–7 in the final to secure his eighth ranking event title.
-At his home tournament, the Australian Goldfields Open, Robertson made it past the second round for the first time in his career before continuing his run to make the final.
-He had the opportunity to become the first man since O'Sullivan in 2003 to win back to back ranking events in the same season, but he was unsuccessful, losing 6–9 to Fu.
-Robertson defeated Mark Selby 10–7 in the final of the 2013 UK Championship in December, becoming the eighth player to win all three Triple Crown events.
+At the Australian Goldfields Open, Robertson made it past the second round for the first time in his career before continuing his run to make the final.
+He had the opportunity to become the first man since O'Sullivan in 2003 to win back-to-back ranking events in the same season, but was unsuccessful, losing 6–9 to Fu.
+Robertson defeated Selby 10–7 in the final of the 2013 UK Championship in December, becoming the eighth player to win all three Triple Crown events.
 Robertson also had the distinction of becoming the first player from outside the United Kingdom to have achieved this feat.

-In the first session I was getting very frustrated.
-My focus was on the centuries and not the match.
-I wasn't even thinking about the century until there were only a few balls left and the frame was finished – then I really went for it.
-I would rather make the century of centuries here than a 147.
-I've made a couple of 147s and it's nowhere near the same achievement.
-Nobody will ever achieve 200 centuries – that would be impossible.
-For me to be the first player to achieve 100 centuries in a single season is a great honour.
-It may raise the bar for break-building.
-Stephen Hendry was the one who always tried to clear up no matter what, and that was the approach that I've taken all season.